 Fitness assessment techniques employing individual fitness profiles, developed along with nutritional recommendations.

-H P 70 TOPICS IN DANCE HISTORY 4 Units
+HP70 TOPICS IN DANCE HISTORY

-Three hour lecture/three hours laboratory.
+Three hour lecture, three hours laboratory.

-Examines topics in dance as an art form, including history, traditions, trends; outstanding artists and works; specific technique, vocabulary, theory (Musical Theatre, Tap, Jazz, Ballet, Modern, Ethnic, World, Hip Hop); practice in observing and understanding dance in a historical context.
+Examines topics in dance as an art form, including history, traditions, trends: outstanding artists and works; specific technique, vocabulary, theory (Musical Theatre, Tap, Jazz, Ballet, Modern, Ethnic, World, Hip Hop); practice in observing and understanding dance in a historical context.

-H P 72 MOVEMENT FOR ACTORS 2 Units
+MOVEMENT FOR ACTORS

-Four hours lecture-laboratory.
+2 Units

+4 Units

+May be taken six times for credit.

 Principles and practice of body awareness and movement for actors focusing on movement derived from jazz, musical theater, contemporary dance.
 Emphasis on alignment and centering, concentration and relaxation, development of the kinesthetic sense and exploration of the body/mind connection.

-H P 73 SPORTS MASSAGE
+HP 73 SPORTS MASSAGE

 1 Unit

+May be taken three times for credit.

 1 Unit

-3 Units

-Three hours laboratory.
+1 Unit

 Study of the movements involved in sports activity and common areas of injury.
 Massage techniques and evaluation procedures for creating a massage specific to the athlete's condition and sport.

-H P 83 TAI CHI
+HP83 TAI CHI

-Three hours laboratory.
+1 Unit

+May be taken six times for credit.

 Introduction to the internal martial art of Tai Chi.
 Includes practice and discussion of fundamental Tai Chi exercises and its relationship to mind-body awareness.

-H P 83B ADVANCED TAI CHI 1 Unit
+HP83B ADVANCED TAI CHI

-Three hours laboratory.
+1 Unit

+May be taken six times for credit.

 Advanced instruction of the internal martial art of Tai Chi.
 Includes continued instructor demo observation, practice and assistance to HP 83 students on the fundamental Tai Chi principles and their relationship to mind-body awareness.

+HP84 BEGINNING KARATE .5 Unit HP84X

+1 Unti

-H P 84 BEGINNING KARATE .5 Unit H P 84X 1 Unit H P 84: Two hours laboratory.
-H P 84X: Three hours laboratory.
-Any combination of karate classes may be taken six times for credit.
+Any combination of H P 84 & 84X may be taken a maximum of six times for credit.

+Two hours laboratory.

 Introduction to beginning skills and techniques of karate.
 Includes punching, blocking, striking and kicking techniques.

-H P 84A INTERMEDIATE KARATE 1 Unit Three hours laboratory.
+HP84A INTERMEDIATE KARATE 1 Unit

-Any combination of karate courses may be taken six times for credit.
+May be taken six times for credit.

 Intermediate karate skills and techniques.
 Analysis and application of biomechanics , individual and group interaction, and uses of karate.

+HP 100 FITNESS/HEALTH ASSESSMENT I 1 Unit

+Non-degree applicable credit course.

-H P 100 FITNESS/HEALTH ASSESSMENT I Three hours lecture laboratory.
+Three hours lecture laboratory.

 Fitness assessment techniques employing individual fitness profiles, developed along with nutritional recommendations.

-H P 103 TOURNAMENT GOLF FIELD TRIP
+HP 103 TOURNAMENT GOLF FIELD TRIP 1 Unit

-Three hours laboratory.
+May be taken six times for credit.

 A travel/study approach to the game of golf.
 On-site opportunities to practice and play at some of the best golf courses in this country and internationally will enhance the student's skill, knowledge and understanding of golf rules, etiquette and strategies.
 All costs are borne by the student.

-H P 107 ADVANCED TOURNAMENT GOLF 1 Unit
+ADVANCED TOURNAMENT GOLF

-Six hours laboratory.
+1 Unit

+Non-degree applicable credit course.

 On course tournament play on a regulation length local eighteen hole course.
 All students must demonstrate at least an intermediate level of golfing skill.
 On course playing lessons will be included.
 Students will be exposed to many different tournament formats.

-H P 109 GOLF TRAVEL
+HP 109 GOLF TRAVEL

 2 Units

 1 Unit

-1 Unit

-Six hours laboratory.
+May be taken six times for credit.